nightwatchjs/nightwatch-docs/gettingstarted/overview/theory-of-operation.md

 ### Theory of Operation

-Nightwatch works by communicating over a restful HTTP api with a WebDriver server (typically the Selenium server).
-The restful API protocol is defined by the [W3C WebDriver API](https://www.w3.org/TR/webdriver/).
+Nightwatch works by communicating over a restful HTTP API with a WebDriver server (such as ChromeDriver or Selenium Server).
+The protocol is defined by the [W3C WebDriver spec](https://www.w3.org/TR/webdriver/), which is derived from [JSON Wire](https://github.com/SeleniumHQ/selenium/wiki/JsonWireProtocol) protocol.
 See below for an example workflow for browser initialization.

 ![Theory of Operation](http://nightwatchjs.org/img/operation.png)